Alma Butterfield

 Alma Butterfield was an Australian writer and character actress.
-She was best known for her work on radio including the Gwen Meredith serials The Lawsons and a long stint on its sequel Blue Hills as Mrs. Jenkins.
+She worked with the Melbourne Little Theatre, early in her career, but was best known for her work on radio including the Gwen Meredith serials The Lawsons and a long stint on its sequel Blue Hills as Mrs. Jenkins.
 According to one critic her performance in TV movie The Slaughter of St Terese's Day was "sublime: she brilliantly encapsulates an entire generation of Australian womanhood, with her hunched shoulders, faded dress, mangled vocabulary and verbal sniping."

 As a writer she authored six children's stories, two children's plays and several poems, as well as contributing humorous stories to magazines.